dotnet/runtime/src/mono/wasm/features.md

 For set of browser WASM features see [https://webassembly.org/roadmap/](https://webassembly.org/roadmap/)

-For full set of MSBuild properties see also top of [WasmApp.targets](./build/WasmApp.targets) file
+For full set of MSBuild properties which could be used in client application see also top of [WasmApp.targets](./build/WasmApp.targets) file

 ## Multi-threading

 Is enabled by `<WasmEnableThreads>true</WasmEnableThreads>`.

 It requires HTTP headers similar to `Cross-Origin-Embedder-Policy:require-corp` and `Cross-Origin-Opener-Policy:same-origin`.

+HTTP headers are sent by your HTTP server or proxy, which need to be properly configured.

 See also [SharedArrayBuffer security requirements](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer#security_requirements)